 10th Grade Physical Education Syllabus

-o Assess your personal fitness levels using Presidential Fitness Testing Standards
+o Complete and assess your personal fitness levels using Fitnessgram testing standards

 o Set realistic personal fitness goals

 o Correctly identify the difference between anaerobic/aerobic activities

 o Identify fitness components and understand how those fitness components are essential to

 o Develop individual skills associated with teamwork, problem solving and leadership